ericleasemorgan/reader-workshop/README.md

 The venerable Project Gutenberg is perfect fodder for the Distant Reader, and this section outlines how & why.

 A long time ago, in a galaxy far far away, there was a man named Micheal Hart.
 Story has it he went to college at the University of Illinois, Urbana-Champagne.
 He was there during a summer, and the weather was seasonably warm.
 On the other hand, the computer lab was cool.
 After all, computers run hot, and air conditioning is a must.
 To cool off, Micheal went into the computer lab to be in a cool space.†  While he was there he decided to transcribe the United States Declaration of Independence, ultimately, in the hopes of enabling people to use a computers to "read" this and additional transcriptions.
 That was in 1971.
 One thing led to another, and Project Gutenberg was born.
-I learned this story while attending a presentation by the now late Mr. Hart on Saturday, February 27, 2010 in Roanoke (Indiana).
+The author learned this story while attending a presentation by the now late Mr. Hart on Saturday, February 27, 2010 in Roanoke (Indiana).
 As it happened it was also Mr. Hart's birthday.
 [1]

 To date, Project Gutenberg is a corpus of more than 60,000 freely available transcribed ebooks.
 The texts are predominantly in English, but many languages are represented.
 Many academics look down on Project Gutenberg, probably because it is not as scholarly as they desire, or maybe because the provenance of the materials is in dispute.
 Despited these things, Project Gutenberg is a wonderful resource, especially for high school students, college students, or life-long learners.
 Moreover, their transcribed nature eliminates any problems of optical character recognition, such as one encounters with the HathiTrust.
 The content of Project Gutenberg is all but perfectly formatted for distant reading.

 Unfortunately, the interface to Project Gutenberg is less than desirable; the index to Project Gutenberg is limited to author, title, and "category" values.
 The interface does not support free text searching, and there is limited support for fielded searching and Boolean logic.
 Similarly, the search results are not very interactive nor faceted.
 Nor is there any application programmer interface to the index.
 With so much "clean" data, so much more could be implemented.
-In order to de\monstrate the power of distant reading, I endeavored to create a mirror of Project Gutenberg while enhancing the user interface.
+In order to demonstrate the power of distant reading, the author endeavored to create a mirror of Project Gutenberg while enhancing the user interface.

-To create a mirror of Project Gutenberg, I first downloaded a set of RDF files describing the collection.
-[2] I then wrote a suite of software which parses the RDF, updates a database of desired content, loops through the database, caches the content locally, indexes it, and provides a search interface to the index.
+To create a mirror of Project Gutenberg, the author first downloaded a set of RDF files describing the collection.
+[2] He then wrote a suite of software which parses the RDF, updates a database of desired content, loops through the database, caches the content locally, indexes it, and provides a search interface to the index.
 [3, 4] The resulting interface is ill-documented but 100% functional.
 It supports free text searching, phrase searching, fielded searching (author, title, subject, classification code, language) and Boolean logic (using AND, OR, or NOT).
 Search results are faceted enabling the reader to refine their query sans a complicated query syntax.
 Because the cached content includes only English language materials, the index is only 33,000 items in size.

 The Distant Reader is a tool for reading.
 It takes an arbitrary amount of unstructured data (text) as input, and it outputs sets of structured data for analysis — reading.
 Given a corpus of any size, the Distant Reader will analyze the corpus, and it will output a myriad of reports enabling you to use & understand the corpus.
 The Distant Reader is intended to supplement the traditional reading process.
 Project Gutenberg and the Distant Reader can be used hand-in-hand.

-As described in a previous posting, the Distant Reader can take five different types of input.
-[5] One of those inputs is a file where each line in the file is a URL.
-My locally implemented mirror of Project Gutenberg enables the reader to search & browse in a manner similar to the canonical version of Project Gutenberg, but with two exceptions.
-First & foremost, once a search has been gone against my mirror, one of the resulting links is "only local URLs".
+As described above, the Distant Reader takes five different types of input.
+One of those inputs is a file where each line in the file is a URL.
+The locally implemented mirror of Project Gutenberg enables the reader to search & browse in a manner similar to the canonical version of Project Gutenberg, but with two exceptions.
+First & foremost, once a search has been gone against the mirror, one of the resulting links is "only local URLs".
 For example, below is an illustration of the query "love AND honor AND truth AND justice AND beauty", and the "only local URLs" link is highlighted:

 ![gutenberg](./images/pg-search-small.png "Gutenberg")